ayeh-khorshidian/Python_Bioinformatics_Assignment_II/README.md

 # Python Bioinformatics Assignment II

-This repository contains solutions to Python programming tasks focused on conditional statements, loops, lists, and user input validation.
+This repository contains solutions for Python programming tasks focused on conditional statements, loops, lists, and user input validation.
 The tasks are designed to strengthen fundamental Python skills for bioinformatics applications.

 ## Task Overview